raharrison/ryanharrison.co.uk/_posts/2013-09-22-c-re-throwing-exceptions.md

 at ScratchPad.Throwing.Main() in C:\Code\ScratchPad\ScratchPad\Program.cs:line 37
 {% endhighlight %}

 You may or may not have noticed that this is not the full stack trace.
-We can see that the exception came from `Run()`, however we can’t tell that in actual fact the exception originated from `DoSomething()` at all.
+We can see that the exception came from `Run()`, however we can't tell that in actual fact the exception originated from `DoSomething()` at all.
 This may or may not cause problems when debugging as now instead of going straight to the route cause, you first have to go through `Run()`.

 We lose the top of the stack trace because we used